 Johnny Galecki will return for one episode

 In the original series, Johnny Galecki played David, Darlene’s boyfriend and later her husband.
 But Galecki is now busy starring on The Big Bang Theory.
-So the question was would he have time to return for this revival and therefore star on two sitcoms at once?
-And perhaps even more importantly, would CBS let him star on a sitcom on a competing network?
+So will he have time to return for this revival and therefore star on two sitcoms at once?

-Well, it was recently confirmed that Galecki will be in the Roseanne revival.
+Well, it has been confirmed that Galecki will be in the Roseanne revival.
 However, he’s only going to be in one episode, according to Deadline.
 The Roseanne series finale reveals that Darlene has actually been dating Mark the whole time, and Roseanne only imagined Darlene as being with David as part of her story.
-But it appears that like Dan’s death, this twist will be ignored.
+But it appears that, like Dan’s death, this twist will be ignored.

 Next: A new cast member joins to play a character introduced in Season 9.